-- (i) If Queensland Rail is notified under clause 2.7(b)(iv)2.7.2(d), then Queensland Rail will promptly: - (A) in addition to the information provided pursuant to clause 2.7(b)(ii)(B)2.7.2(b)(ii), provide the Access Funder with all available information on the Extension required, in accordance with sections 101(1) and 101(2) of the QCA Act, to provide the Additional Capacity required to grant the Access Rights in the Access Application.
-Without limiting the foregoing, this includes information on: - (1) necessary Authorisations that are reasonably required for the Extension; - (2) rights and interests in land that are reasonably required for the Extension; - (3) rail safety requirements reasonably appropriate to the Extension; - engineering, operational and other requirements that are reasonably required for the Extension; - (B) discuss with the relevant Access Funder the options to proceed by completing the required Extension Stage (or Stages) - (C) discuss, with the relevant Access Funder, options for that Access Funder to provide funding for each applicable Extension Stage (or Stages); and - (D) negotiate and enter into arrangements in accordance with the Extension Access Principles set out in Schedule I, and clause 1.4(c)1.4(c)1.4.3, with the Access Funder in relation to the funding of the relevant stage of the Extension (Funding Agreement).
+- (i) If Queensland Rail is notified under clause 2.7(b)(iv), then Queensland Rail will promptly: - (A) in addition to the information provided pursuant to clause 2.7(b)(ii)(B), provide the Access Funder with all available information on the Extension required, in accordance with sections 101(1) and 101(2) of the QCA Act, to provide the Additional Capacity required to grant the Access Rights in the Access Application.
+Without limiting the foregoing, this includes information on: - (1) necessary Authorisations that are reasonably required for the Extension; - (2) rights and interests in land that are reasonably required for the Extension; - (3) rail safety requirements reasonably appropriate to the Extension; and - (4) engineering, operational and other requirements that are reasonably required for the Extension; - (B) discuss with the relevant Access Funder the options to proceed by completing the required Extension Stage (or Stages) - (C) discuss, with the relevant Access Funder, options for that Access Funder to provide funding for each applicable Extension Stage (or Stages); and - (D) negotiate and enter into arrangements in accordance with the Extension Access Principles set out in Schedule I, and clause 1.4(c), with the Access Funder in relation to the funding of the relevant stage of the Extension (Funding Agreement).